 “We finished harvest in mid-September and began our spray program, which will consist of probably three sequential applications because you can only expect the vines to absorb so much at one time,” says Nelson.
 “We had a huge harvest, so our vines are really stressed and we need to ramp up the nutrients going into winter.

 “Tissue samples at veraison tell us the deficiencies in nutrients we need to correct for next year, and this year we have a lot of those to address.
 But I’ve been really pleased with the health of the vines this year.
-We actually saw some good positive movement on micronutrients when we did the blossom samples, definitely higher than what we experienced previously, which I attribute mostly to the post-harvest sprays in 2012.”
+We actually saw some good positive movement on micronutrients when we did the blossom samples, definitely higher than what we experienced previously, which I attribute mostly to the post-harvest sprays from [the previous fall].”

 He says all the vineyards in his region had a good harvest but as usual his yield numbers seem higher than the nearby vineyards.
 This, he says, is encouraging reinforcement that a complete and balanced nutrition program makes sense.